Toby Keith Speaks Out, Won’t Apologize For Performing At Donald Trump’s Inauguration

 Country singer Toby Keith will be performing at Donald Trump’s Inauguration, and he isn’t sorry for it either.
-Yahoo shared that Toby is speaking out and he is just fine with his decision for this performance, even though some people disagree with it.
+Yahoo! shared that Toby is speaking out and he is just fine with his decision for this performance, even though some people disagree with it.
 Keith has been getting a lot of criticism for not backing out of this performance, but he doesn’t care what people say to him.

 ‘I WON’T APOLOGIZE’: Toby Keith Defends His Decision to Perform at Donald Trump’s Inauguration https://t.co/Sg9HwH57aF pic.twitter.com/UP1CK1ZZ9z